This article was last updated on the May 7, 2018.

 - The version of Essential Grid included with the theme is an unmodified version of the plugin.

-- We do our best to ensure that the version of Essential Grid included with X is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.
+- We do our best to ensure that the version of Essential Grid included with X or Pro is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.

 - Any questions concerning the usage of a Essential Grid feature should be directed to the online documentation referenced in the "Documentation" section above.